 - salt - I always cook with Kosher salt.
 (It’s coarse and salts foods in a subtle way that enhances their flavor without making them taste salty.)

-- pepper - Preferable freshly ground.
+- black pepper - Preferable freshly ground.

 - As I mentioned earlier, remove as much liquid as you can from the tofu.
 The more dry it is, the more easily it will brown/caramelize when you're cooking it.
 It will however, still be okay without drying it perfectly.
 Don't fret!